-The second democratic election, in 1999, saw the ANC increasing its majority to a point just short of two-thirds of the total vote.
+The second democratic election, in 1999, saw the ANC increasing its majority to a point just short of two thirds of the total vote.
 South Africa was launched into the post-Mandela era under the presidency of Thabo Mbeki.

 In the election on 14 April 2004, the ANC won the national vote with 69,68%.
-The inauguration of South Africa's third democratically elected president on 27 April 2004 was combined with the celebration of 10 Years of Freedom and attended by heads of state and government delegations from across the world.
-In his speech, President Mbeki vowed to fight poverty as a central part of the national effort to build the new South Africa.
+27 April 2004 saw the swearing in of President Mbeki and the celebration of 10 Years of Freedom attended by heads of state and government delegations from across the world.